| Application Status | ||

 Quick Summary

-Alberta Online Sports Betting Regulations FAQ
+Alberta Sports Betting Regulations FAQ

 Yes, online sports betting is legal in Alberta.
 Any resident aged 18 and over can legally place online sports wagers with PlayAlberta and various other grey-market betting apps that are available in Alberta.